b4mboo/prophet/README.md

 Please read this README's configuration section for further details on customization.

-Finally, to run Pullermann, just call the corresponding rake task either manually or inside your CI (i.e. Jenkins).
+Finally, to run Prophet, just call the corresponding rake task either manually or inside your CI (i.e. Jenkins).

-    rake pullermann
+    rake prophet

 Other projects
 --------------

-Since you are able to run any command inside Pullermann's execution block, you can use it for any project and programming language.
-The only requirement would be to have Ruby and RubyGems installed, such that you can run Pullermann itself.
+Since you are able to run any command inside Prophet's execution block, you can use it for any project and programming language.
+The only requirement would be to have Ruby and RubyGems installed, such that you can run Prophet itself.

 Installing the gem manually (without bundler), is simple and straight forward, too.

-    gem install pullermann
+    gem install prophet

-Afterwards, create an executable file where you require the gem, maybe configure it and in the end just call Pullermann manually.
+Afterwards, create an executable file where you require the gem, maybe configure it and in the end just call Prophet manually.

     #!/usr/bin/env ruby

-    require 'pullermann'
+    require 'prophet'

-    Pullermann.setup do |config|
+    Prophet.setup do |config|
       # ...
       # Add custom config block.
       # ...
     end

-    Pullermann.run
+    Prophet.run

 Please read this README's configuration section for further details on customization.